 English courses may be chosen as electives by any student, regardless of major.
-Students who major in either English or Professional Writing should complete CORE 100, CORE 110, CORE 161-4, ENGL 200, and ENGL 241 before enrolling in other English courses.
+Students who major in either English or Professional Writing should complete CORE 100, CORE 110, CORE 161-4, ENGL 200 and/or ENGL 201, and ENGL 241 before enrolling in other English courses.

-ENGL 200 - Foundations Seminar: The History of Literature in English (3)
+ENGL 200 - Foundations Seminar I: The History of Literature in English (3)

 This course introduces students of literature and writing to the discipline of English.
-The course includes an overview of British and American literary history from Old English to hypertext; a study of the elements of literature and practice in close textual analysis with some introduction to critical theory; and seminar-style discussions of current topics in literature (canon studies, multiculturalism, popular culture, etc.).
+The course includes an overview of British and American literary history from Old English to hypertext; a study of the elements of literature and practice in close textual analysis; and seminar-style discussions of current topics in literature (canon studies, multiculturalism, popular culture, etc.).
 Prerequisite: CORE 161-4.